35 Different Types of Drinking Glasses & Their Uses

 An Irish coffee glass is designed especially for hot drinks.
 This includes, as the name suggests, an Irish coffee or a hot whiskey (whiskey with honey and warm water).

-This glass is made with heat resistant glass, and its handle is placed strategically at the lower side of the glass.
+This glass is made with heat resistant glass, making it a glass that's safe to microwave usually (double check with the manufacturer labels), and its handle is placed strategically at the lower side of the glass.
 This feature allows you to hold the glass comfortably while you enjoy your hot drink.

 The snifter glass is primarily used for amber liquors like whiskey or brandy.
 A snifter glass has a full bowl so that the drink can be swirled easily.
 The snifter glass also has a short stem, so the hand holding it can warm the liquid.